 NEW!
 2017 Basque Country Cheese Tour

 Join Jeanne Carpenter of Wisconsin Cheese Originals for this custom-made, 20-person tour exploring the ancient cheese making traditions of the Basque Country in the French Pyrenees and northern Spain.
 Visit and tour six Basque Country cheese factories, a Txakoli winery, the Asturias Coast, stay in boutique hotels and spend an entire day exploring San Sebastian, the most popular foodie city in the world.
 Dates: Sept 21-30, 2017.
 Price: $3,995 per person, includes hotel accommodations, tours, tastings & meals, and private transportation while in-country.
 Airfare is additional.
 Reserve your spot with a $1,100 deposit.
 Click here to view trip brochure.
-Click here to pay your deposit.
+Note: there is only one seat remaining on this tour.

 In 2016, Cheese Geek Jeanne Carpenter and PBS television show Wisconsin Foodie paired up to host a cheese tour in the Driftless region of Wisconsin.
 The tour met at Metcalfe’s Market in Madison for a pre-tour cheese tasting, and then headed to Roelli Cheese for a tour of Master Cheesemaker Chris Roelli’s cheese factory and aging cellars.
 Then it was off to Hook’s Cheese in Mineral Point, for a tour and tasting of Hook’s Cheddars and Blue.
 After a traditional Cornish Pasty lunch at Walker’s Point, the tour motored to Cedar Grove Cheese in Plain, where Master Cheesemaker Bob Wills showed off his factory and Living Machine, a a working ecosystem using natural microbes and a collection of hydroponic plants to process washwater into clean water that is discharged into Honey Creek.